 · Warm shower or bath

-· Essential oils such as lavender and peppermint (for external use only and with a carrier oil after the first trimester) – sign up to the newsletter to receive my free report about Essential Oils for managing pain
+· Essential oils such as lavender and peppermint (for external use only and with a carrier oil after the first trimester) – see my Resources page for my free report about Essential Oils for managing pain

 · Magnesium oil (I never got a calf cramp in my second pregnancy using this)